 The Bergen group has developed a model for dissemination that ensures that the effectiveness of the B4DT is maintained and that the patients are offered the same high quality B4DT wherever they are receiving the treatment.

-4. The outcomes have to be routinely assessed by an independent expert
+4. The clinical outcomes have to be routinely assessed by an independent expert

 5. The outcomes needs to be comparable to the already established norms